jonthegeek/stbl/tests/testthat/_snaps/stabilize_fct.md

     Condition
       Error:
       !
-All values of `letters[1:5]` must be present in `levels` or `to_na`.
+All values of `letters[1:5]` must be present in `levels` or `to_na`. i Disallowed values: d and e
-      * Bad values: d and e.
+      i Allowed values: a and c
+      i Values that will be converted to `NA`: b

 ---